 Conditional Knockout Mouse Models

-- Generation of conditional knockout mice in as little as 6 months.
+- Fast turnaround in as little as 6 months

 CRISPR for generating Conditional Knock-out Mice

-Conditional knockout (CKO) animal models are gaining popularity as they circumvent the impediments of constitutive knockout models such as embryonic lethality, compensatory mechanisms and undesired phenotypes and model human diseases better.
-The most commonly used CKO system is the Cre-LoxP system, where the gene of interest (targeted exons) is flanked by two LoxP sequences (also called floxed allele).
+The most commonly used conditional knockout (CKO) system is the Cre-LoxP system, where the gene of interest (targeted exons) is flanked by two LoxP sequences (also called floxed allele).
 The flanking LoxP sequences are inserted at specific sites on either side of the gene of interest using CRISPR technology.
 The LoxP sites are a target for the Cre Recombinase which catalyzes the deletion of the floxed exon(s).

 Diagram 1.
-The schematic describes the strategies in developing a conditional knock-out mouse model using CRISPR-Cas9 technology.
+The schematic describes the strategies in developing a CKO mouse model using CRISPR-Cas9 technology.
 In Strategy1, a donor plasmid is used to deliver floxed targeting exons to replace the wildtype form.
-The donor contains two LoxP sequences flanking the targeted exon(s) along with 5' and 3' homologous arms for directing a site specific homology directed repair.
+The donor contains two LoxP sequences flanking the targeted exon(s) along with 5' and 3' homologous arms for directing a site-specific homology directed repair.
 In Strategy 2, two separate CRISPR systems are designed to insert the two LoxP sequences at the desired 5' and 3' locations to flank the targeting exons.

 Diagram 2.
-Crossbreeding the conditional knock-out mouse with a Cre-recombinase expressing mouse.
+Crossbreeding the CKO mouse with a Cre-recombinase expressing mouse.
 The Cre expression is driven by a promoter of choice: a tissue specific or ubiquitous promoter.
-The expressed Cre recombinase deletes the floxed exon(s) in a tissue specific manner there by casuing a frame shift in downstream sequence.
+The expressed Cre recombinase deletes the floxed exon(s) in a tissue specific manner there by causing a frameshift in downstream sequence.

 FAQs - Conditional Knockout (CKO) Mouse Models